shapesmusic/Shapes-Basics-Draft/notes.md

 **Notes**

-- 27 (imagery): add double light and double heavy moods (7 notes in 5 tonescapes)
+- 26 (imagery): add double light and double heavy moods (7 notes in 5 tonescapes)
   - shuffle 5 tonescapes (all so far)
   - reading_imagery_3 All tensions, no spaces, move anchor, stepwise only
   - reading_imagery_4 all tensions, no spaces, center anchor, random, not stepwise

 - you might also recognize these moods in songs...

-### Lesson 28 - Incidentals

-Learn how to notate tensions outside of the shape.

-**Location**

-**References**

-**Notes**

-- 28 (tensions): [Theory: Incidentals]
-- Marked as (T)heory
-- Introduce incidentals as a way of notating tensions outside of the shape (or mood?).
-- "light / heavy" or "up, down, return-to" names are a way of abstracting the function of accidentals from a particular diatonic context. in this way, they pair with independent solfege.